kito99/career-day-demo/README.md

 # Career Day App

-This is a cute demo I used for Career Day at my daughter's elementary school (in 2017-2019).
+This is a cute demo I used for Career Day at my kids' elementary school (in 2017-2019 and 2022).
 It is built using [Polymer](https://www.polymer-project.org/) 1.x (perhaps I'll upgrade to [LitElement](https://lit-element.polymer-project.org/) next year).

 There are two elements: `career-day-demo` (the demo from Kindergarten) and `career-day-animation-app` (the demo from 1st and 2nd grade